 On 23 October 2010, we filmed the Iraq War Logs press conference given by Julian Assange of Wikileaks.
 Billed as the "biggest leak in US military history," the leaked Pentagon files revealed records of more than 100,000 fatalities in the Iraq War.
 For sales of footage of this conference and more Wikileaks material please see Journeyman Pictures.

-Sharron Ward wrote a blog for the Talent Manager on her work in the Middle East.
+Sharron Ward wrote a blog "The Arab Spring Changed it all for Me" for the Talent Manager on her work in the Middle East.

 Her work was featured by NewsShooter's In the Frame.

 Sharron Ward spoke at the Frontline Club after the screening of Addicted in Afghanistan.
-You can read the blog here.
+You can read the blog about the event here.

 For full press & publicity on our multi-award winning documentary "Addicted in Afghanistan" - please see the dedicated site here.